-The European Football for Development Network (EFDN) consists of professional football clubs who are not only committed to their social responsibilities but have the passion to cooperate and engage on a European level.
+The European Football for Development Network (EFDN) consists of professional football clubs, leagues and FAs who are committed to their communities and social responsibilities and have the passion to cooperate and engage on a European level.

-The network currently consists of 32 clubs from 16 European Countries which benefit from our official strategic partnerships with FARE (Football Against Racism Europe), CAFE (Centre for Access in Football Europe), the Social Football Club Alliance, European Healthy Stadia Network, European Club Association and UEFA Foundation for Children.
+The network currently consists of 75 clubs, leagues and FA’s from 28 European countries, who benefit from EFDN’s official strategic partnerships with the Fare network, Centre for Access in Football Europe (CAFE), the Social Football Club Alliance, European Healthy Stadia Network, European Club Association and UEFA Foundation for Children.

-Football and sports are increasingly used and recognised as a tool for community development world wide.
-These football for development programmes are providing participants and staff from different backgrounds with valuable tools to actively make a positive intervention in their own lives.
+Sport, and football, in particular, is increasingly becoming recognised as an effective tool for community development and addressing social issues.
+Football for development programmes provide people from different backgrounds with the skills and resources to actively make a difference in their own lives and the lives of those in their community.
 By addressing the most pressing issues in each community, the programmes are contributing to positive social change on a European scale.

-The goal of the network is to share knowledge and experiences on an European level to enhance quality and efficiency for national and local football for development initiatives.
-This is achieved through European exchange programmes for staff, volunteers and participants, international conferences to share good practice, our online learning platform and developing European community programmes for the member clubs.
+EFDN provides its members with support and guidance and provides opportunities to share knowledge and experiences on a European level to enhance the quality and efficiency of national and local football for development initiatives.
+This is achieved through European exchange programmes for staff, volunteers and participants, international conferences to share best practices, our online learning platform and the development of European community programmes for member clubs.

 EFDN currently delivers the following activities: